 $ cmake -B build -G Ninja & ninja -C ./build

-Once you have a simulation ready to run, you can run it with the Aether Engine SDK CLI.
-When running, you can choose to run your simulation either on the local WSL or on a cloud cluster.
+Once you have a simulation ready to run, you can run it with the Hadean CLI.
+When running, you can choose to run your simulation either on the local workstation or on a cloud cluster.

-When developing, you will likely want to use the local WSL to quickly run and tests changes to your simulation code.
+When developing, you will likely want to use your local workstation to quickly run and tests changes to your simulation code.
 To do this, use

-When running a simulation locally, the simulation will be started on the WSL and the logs streamed back to the console.
-The local WSL will also host a Muxer that you can connect clients to through
+When running a simulation locally, the simulation will be started and the logs streamed back to the console.
+The local machine will also host a Muxer that you can connect clients to through

 In order to stop a simulation when it has been started, press

 It is sometimes necessary to make compiled libraries available on your cluster or local VM in order to dynamically link your code.
-In order to support this the aether run command supports the ability to pass in a list of semi-colon separated folder locations whose content will be made available to the simulation.
+In order to support this the hadean run command supports the ability to pass in mappings that will load local files into you containers.
+Use the following mapping to make shared libraries available.

 Running on a cloud cluster works in the same way as running locally, with the addition of a

---clusterflag that lets you specify which cluster you would like to run on.
 In order to run on a cloud cluster, you will need to have provisioned the servers and set up the Hadean Platform on them, for details on how to do this see Managing clusters.
-Once you have set up a cloud cluster to run on, you can get the cluster key, which is used to identify the cluster.
-This is available at http://portal.hadean.com, underneath the name of each cluster.
-Copy this and provide it as the value of the
+Once you have set up a cloud cluster to run on, you can get the cluster key or the name, which is used to identify the cluster.